teckyio/cms-hk-map-31-mar-11-kb-icebreaker/Chan_Tai_Man.md

 Learned Programming before Tecky? yes

 Started / Running a Startup?
+Not yet

 Had an unusual Job?
+Of Course Not

 Prefer Coffee or Tea?
+Tea should be good

-Went to Working Holiday?
+Went to Working Holiday? haven't thought of

-Good in Maths?
+Good in Maths? quite normal

-Desperately need a Boyfriend / Girlfriend?
+Desperately need a Boyfriend / Girlfriend? girlfriend

-Want to be Hacker?
+Want to be Hacker? tyring to be

-Love Sports?
+Love Sports? love playing all sports

-Fans of Matrix (the movie)?
+Fans of Matrix (the movie)? will watch in the future!